Partners in the Collaborative Partnership

 Members provide insurance products ranging from those usually purchased by individuals (such as home and contents insurance, travel insurance, motor vehicle insurance) to those purchased by small businesses and larger organisations (such as product and public liability insurance, professional indemnity insurance, commercial property, and directors and officers insurance).

-The role of the Department of Jobs and Small Business is to foster a productive and competitive labour market through employment policies and programs that increase workforce participation, and facilitate jobs growth through policies that promote fair, productive, flexible and safe workplaces.
+The role of the Department of Education, Skills and Employment is to foster a productive and competitive labour market through employment policies and programs that increase workforce participation, and facilitate jobs growth through policies that promote fair, productive, flexible and safe workplaces.

 EML is a national personal injury claims management specialist with over 1,400 people across Australia.
 Experts in all aspects of workers compensation, EML's people strive to deliver outstanding customer service and innovative claims management for our customers.